For Fans Of

 And I don’t fully begrudge Rise Against for not being as “punk” or as heavy as they were once; it’s hard to genuinely remain the loud, shouting young men they once were without coming off as old dudes grasping at straws (see: Blink-182 in 2017).
 Nor do I begrudge the band for the capitalistic gains they’ve garnered from their more “commercial” records (hey, even punks have to eat) and finding larger success with that, as their overall protest message has remained steadfast.
 Meaning that they haven’t sold out here.
 But instead of selling out they’ve just written a really mediocre album.
 (I’ll let you decide which is better or worse).

-But sadly, a couple good songs and old mate occasionally screaming again do not a great, politically agitating punk rock album make.
+But a couple of okay songs and old mate occasionally screaming do not a great, politically agitating punk rock album make.
 For ‘Wolves‘ is a weak yelp instead of a glorious, all-commanding howl.
-And as a longtime fan of Rise Against, it pains me greatly to say that.
+And as a longtime fan of Rise Against, it pains me to say that.

 What’s most unfortunate about ‘Wolves’ is that many will regard this record as a career standout for Rise Against.
 Not because it’s actually a great Rise Against release, but simply because ‘Wolves’ just so happened to be released during the truly fucked up year of our Lord 2017.
 As when people see pillocks like Donald Trump sitting at the helm of American power, shills like Malcolm Turnbull in office, vile terror attacks being carried out around the world on a scarily frequent scale, an international refugee crisis, Adani getting all lubed up to rape Queensland’s Galilee Basin via a furthering non-sustainable industry, and racist idiots like Pauline Hanson sitting within Australian Government, people turn towards music.
 Whether for mere escapism or to find like-minded artists who share the listener’s belief and whose art reflects our stranger-than-fiction word,